 In addition, Sweden signed a memorandum of understanding with NATO on Host Nation Support (HNS) in 2014.
 The agreement clarifies Sweden's role as a host nation in connection to military exercises or crisis management operations carried out on its territory.

 Civil Emergency Planning and Disaster Response

-Within the PfP-framework, Sweden is contributing to the development of procedures for an efficient use of civil resources in a crisis situation.
-In this work, Sweden is represented by the delegation as well as more than ten civilian agencies.
-Sweden is also making contributions in the field of disaster response through the Euro-Atlantic Disaster Response Co-ordination Centre, which is an EAPC-structure.
+Within the PfP-framework, Sweden is also contributing to the development of procedures for an efficient use of civil resources in a crisis situation.
+In this work, Sweden is represented by the delegation and more than ten civilian agencies.
+Sweden is also contributing in the field of disaster response through the Euro-Atlantic Disaster Response Coordination Centre (EADRCC), which is an EAPC-structure.

 Further information on Sweden’s cooperation with NATO can be found through the link on the sidebar.